Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Related Work in Neurodegeneration Modeling

 Concerning the spatio-temporal representation of neurodegeneration, a mixed-effect model was proposed by \cite{ref_koval} to learn an average spatio-temporal trajectory of brain evolution on cortical thickness data.
-The fixed-effect describes the average trajectory, while random effects are estimated through individual spatio-temporal warping functions, modelling how each subject differs from the global progression.
+The fixed-effect describes the average trajectory, while random effects are estimated through individual spatio-temporal warping functions, modeling how each subject differs from the global progression.
 Still, the extension of this approach to image volumes raises scalability issues.
-It has also to be noted that, to allow computational tractability, the brain evolution was assumed to be stationary in both space and time, thus limiting the ability of the model to disentangle the multiple dynamics of the brain structures involved in AD.
+It has also to be noted that, to allow computational tractability, the brain evolution was assumed to be stationary both in space and time, thus limiting the ability of the model to disentangle the multiple dynamics of the brain structures involved in AD.

-An attempt to sources separation is proposed in \cite{ref_marinescu}, through the decomposition of cortical thickness measurements as a mixture of spatio-temporal processes.
+An attempt to source separation is proposed in \cite{ref_marinescu}, through the decomposition of cortical thickness measurements as a mixture of spatio-temporal processes.
 This is performed by associating to each cortical vertex a temporal progression modeled by a sigmoid function, which may be however too simplistic to describe the progression of AD temporal processes.
-We propose to overcome this issue by non-parametric modelling of the temporal sources through GPs.
-Moreover, due to the lack of an explicit spatial correlation model, the approach of \cite{ref_marinescu} may be potentially sensitive to spatial variation and noise, thus leading to poor interpretability.
-We address this problem by modelling the spatial sources through convolution of sparse maps at multiple resolutions, allowing to deal with signal non-stationarity and robustness to noise.
+We propose to overcome this issue by non-parametric modeling of the temporal sources through GPs.
+Moreover, the model in \cite{ref_marinescu} is lacking of an explicit vertex-wise correlation model, as it only assumes correlation between clustering parameters at the resolution of the mesh graph.
+For this reason, it may still be sensitive to spatial variation at different scales and noise.
+We address this problem by modeling the spatial sources through convolution of sparse maps at multiple resolutions, allowing to deal with signal non-stationarity and robustness to noise.